dime-scheduler/sdk-dotnet/README.md

 <h1 align="center">Dime.Scheduler .NET SDK</h1>

 This repository contains the .NET SDK for Dime.Scheduler's RESTful API services.
+Learn all about the project on the [website](https://dimenics.github.io/ds-sdk/).

 ## Installation